-- the parties were in a de facto relationship for at least 2 years; or
+- The de facto relationship lasted for at least 2 years; or

-- if the de facto relationship lasted less than 2 years, the partner who makes an application to the Family Court has made substantial financial contributions, non-financial contributions and/or contributions as parent and/or homemaker and serious injustice would be caused to that person if the Family Court did not intervene.
+- If the de facto relationship was less than 2 years but the person applying to the Family Court has made significant contributions so that serious injustice would be caused to that person if the Court does not intervene.

 We have had extensive experience in assisting clients in de facto relationship breakdowns (including clients who were in same-sex relationships) in resolving their disputes.

 If you have been in a de facto relationship, we can assist you with:

 - Advice on arrangements for children, property settlement, spousal maintenance, child support, and adult child maintenance.

 - Acting on your behalf in seeking a resolution with the other party